 PHB reviews the forms and supporting documents within 10 business days and then emails a demand statement to escrow disclosing whether or not the homebuyer meets the affordability requirements and indicating if any repayments are due.* PHB demand statements are valid for 90 days.

 The escrow officer collects and pays the applicable amounts of any repayments due.

-Once PHB receives proof that the SDC Bureaus have been repaid and/or the property has sold to the verified homebuyer for $375,000 or less, PHB records a Release Agreement and the SDC Exemption Program requirements are released.
+Once PHB receives proof that the SDC Bureaus have been repaid and/or the property has sold to the verified homebuyer for the current price cap or less, PHB records a Release Agreement and the SDC Exemption Program requirements are released.